anthony-jantzen/senior-design/README.md

 * *self-assessments* contains self-assessment essays for each team member.
 * *user-stories.md* describes end-user interactions as it relates to their job function.
 * *design-diagrams* contains increasingly detailed designs of the tool.
+* *task-list.md* describes project tasks for each team member.
 * *personal* contains non-project related files or other personal files for each team member.